The best schools in the world embrace the idea that education is an investment in the future. That means adapting to a constantly changing world.

 Keep scrolling to see what the future of education can, and probably should, look like.

 Makoko Floating School.
-Lagos, Nigeria.
-The school that floats.
+Lagos, Nigeria

 In the floating neighbourhood of Makoko, the school for all ages serves as a communal learning space and example for future building projects in Africa’s coastal regions.